ravel-net/Faure/README.md

-# Ravel
+# Faure

-Ravel is a software-defined networking (SDN) controller that uses a standard SQL database to represent the network.  _Why a database?_ SDN fundamentally revolves around data representation--representation of the network topology and forwarding, as well as the higher-level abstractions useful to applications.
+Faure is the newest version of Ravel which is a software-defined networking (SDN) controller that uses a standard SQL database to represent the network.
+For the more information of Ravel, see [https://github.com/ravel-net/ravel](https://github.com/ravel-net/ravel) or [http://ravel-net.org](http://ravel-net.org) or follow the [walkthrough](http://ravel-net.org/walkthrough).

-In Ravel, the entire network control infrastructure is implemented within a SQL database.
-Abstractions of the network take the form of _SQL views_ expressed by SQL queries that can be instantiated and extended on the fly.
-To allow multiple simultaneous abstractions to collectively drive control, Ravel automatically _orchestrates_ the abstractions to merge multiple views into a coherent forwarding behavior.

-For more information, see [http://ravel-net.org](http://ravel-net.org) or follow the [walkthrough](http://ravel-net.org/walkthrough).

-### Installation
+## Installation

 For installation instructions, see `INSTALL`.

-### Ravel Command-Line Arguments
+## Faure Command-Line Arguments

-Ravel command-line arguments:
+Faure command-line arguments:

   * `--help`, `-h`: show the help message and exit
   * `--clean`, `-c`: cleanup Ravel and Mininet